TillF/WASA-SED/docs/index.md

 Example: The output files ```daily_actetranspiration.out``` and ```daily_qhorton.out``` will be created.
 The creation of ```daily_potetranspiration.dat``` is omitted.

 The output files of the snow routine ([Rottler, 2017](#rottler-2017)) are also defined in the control file ```outfiles.dat```.
-Output files can be generated for all state variables and mass and energy fluxes related to the snow routine.
-The filenames of the desired output files have to be added as keyword to activate their creation.
+These files can be generated for all state variables and mass and energy fluxes related to the snow routine.
 A list of possible output files with corresponding keyword is given in [Table 5](#table-5).
 The output is created TC-wise.
 For each time step, values for each TC of each LU get exported.

 <a name="table-5"></a>
 **Table 5**: Keywords and descriptions optional outfiles related to the snow routine.